Nutrition and Dietetic Educators and Preceptors (NDEP) -- Same name, even greater commitment

-1. Nominations from peers, program directors, program faculty and/or students/interns will be collected using an online entry system (Survey Monkey), which will close at 5pm CST on March 4, 2016.
+1. Nominations from both peers/program directors/program faculty AND students/interns will be collected using an online entry system (Survey Monkey), which will close at 5pm CST on March 3, 2017.

-2. Nomination applications consist of a completed online entry, including two recommendations (one from peers, program directors, and faculty and one from students/interns).
+2. Nomination applications should be submitted by the Program Director of the program the preceptor is a part of and consist of a completed online entry, which includes two separate focused statements of support (one from peers, program directors, and faculty AND one from students/interns).
 Additional materials beyond the online entry will not be reviewed.

-3. The NDEP Preceptor Director and Preceptor Task Force will receive the nominations after the survey has been closed.
-The task force will review the nominations and select no more than one preceptor from each of the seven geographical areas.
+3. The NDEP Preceptor Director and Preceptor Committee will receive, review, and select the winner from the eligible nominations after the survey has been closed.
+The committee will select no more than one preceptor from each of the seven geographical areas.
 There is a maximum of seven awards per year.

-Nominations are now being accepted via this survey link https://www.surveymonkey.com/r/PreceptorAwardNomination
+Nominations will be accepted via this survey link: https://www.surveymonkey.com/r/PreceptorAwardNomination

 HOD Delegate: Kendra Kattelmann - Kendra.firstname.lastname@example.org

 Communications Director: Mary-Jon Ludy - firstname.lastname@example.org

 Newsletter Editor: Colleen McGrief - email@example.com